WilliamWelsh/TimeBot/README.md

 ### Setup
 `!timesetup` Tutorial on how to set up time and country.
-`!time set [hour]` Set your local time.
+`!time set [hour difference]` Set your local time.
 `!country set [country name]` Set your country.

 ### Help
 `!timehelp` View the help menu.

 ## Countries
 [Countries.txt](https://github.com/WilliamWelsh/TimeBot/blob/master/TimeBot/countries.txt) is a list of all valid countries.
-If one is missing, please tell me either on my server or on GitHub.
+If one is missing, please tell me either on Discord (Reverse#1193) or on GitHub.

 ## Images
 ![Example](https://i.imgur.com/VynC3uB.png)